-This ‘running about’ refers to the futile motions of self-power calculative acts, which are likened to the movements of a fish out of water; while ‘sinking down’ refers to unconsciousness and heedlessness of reality caused by being weighed down under the sway of distracting thoughts.
+This ‘running about’ refers to the futile motions of self-power calculative acts, which may be likened to the movements of a chicken without a head; while ‘sinking down’ refers to unconsciousness and heedlessness of reality caused by being weighed down under the sway of distracting thoughts.

 Gandalf sums up this teaching about the ‘barb’ (or splinter):

 ‘Don’t be alarmed!’ said Gandalf.
 ‘It is gone now.
 It has been melted.
 And it seems that Hobbits fade very reluctantly.
 I have known strong warriors of the Big People who would quickly have been overcome by that splinter…

 Which is to say, one’s own strength (however great it may be) is insufficient to resist, let alone remove, the splinter of self-power calculation and headlessness of reality from the human heart, for the weapons of the Enemy truly are deadly.
 It is only in going for refuge, in entrusting oneself to the Perfect Wisdom and Absolute Compassion of that which is True and Real that avails against such an enemy and it’s weapons.

 This is the ultimate meaning of the teaching of Gandalf who: